lijiansong/OpenCV-Manager-Engine/README.md

 Introduction
 ---
 Refer to the OpenCV Manager Mauual.

-OpenCV Manager is an Android service targeted to manage OpenCV library binaries on end users devices.
-It allows sharing the OpenCV dynamic libraries between applications on the same device.
-The Manager provides the following benefits:
+Just like the OpenCV Manager, the Engine Manager is also an Android service targeted to manage OpenCV library binaries on end users devices.
+It allows sharing the dynamic libraries between applications on the same device, such as Face Detection lib, Voice Recognition lib.
+The Engine Manager provides the following benefits:
 - Less memory usage.
-All apps use the same binaries from service and do not keep native libs inside themselves;
+All apps use the same binaries from service and do not have to keep the native libs inside themselves;
-- Hardware specific optimizations for all supported platforms;
+- Hardware specific optimizations for all supported platforms, such as the different CPU-Arch of Android platform;
-- Trusted OpenCV library source.
-All packages with OpenCV are published on Google Play market;
+- Once the Engine is released, all the Service Libraries will be trusted library source.
+All packages with OpenCV should be published on Google Play market or Apple's App Store;
 - Regular updates and bug fixes;